suffolklibraries/lgc/content/collections/events/folk-night-13-11.md

     content:
       -
         type: text
-        text: "Join The Bank's weekly workshops to grow your creativity and meet new people.
-To see the full list of regular groups, visit "
+        text: "Join The Bank's regular workshops to grow your creativity and meet new people.
+To see the full list of groups, visit "
       -
         type: text
         marks: